-Should students be considering withdrawing from a course or from the College, they should meet with the Dean of Education or the or the Campus President in order to gain an appreciation for what the College can do to help them solve their problems and to gain a complete understanding of the decision they are about to make.
+Should students be considering withdrawing from a course or from the College, they should meet with the Director of Education or the Campus President in order to gain an appreciation for what the College can do to help them solve their problems and to gain a complete understanding of the decision they are about to make.
 If a student decides to proceed with withdrawal, the student must provide notification to the Campus President and the Registrar in writing and meet with the Director of Financial Aid to understand the Student Responsibility (see below).